mhibx/misp-threat-intelligence-lab/cases/case-01-apt29-cloud-access/README.md

 ## 10. Key Lessons Learned

-### 10.1 MISP is not a detection sensor
+### 10.1 MISP is not a Detection Sensor

 MISP stores and contextualizes threat intelligence.
 It does not independently prove that a threat actor is active in the environment.

-### 10.2 Galaxy context is not attribution evidence
+### 10.2 Galaxy Context is Not Attribution Evidence

 Attaching the APT29 Galaxy cluster to an Event means the Event concerns intelligence about APT29.
 It does not mean that an alert involving a related technique is automatically attributable to APT29.

-### 10.3 ATT&CK technique ≠ automatic detection
+### 10.3 ATT&CK Technique ≠ Automatic Detection

 Seeing Event ID 4625 does not automatically mean T1110.001 or T1110.003 occurred.

 The analyst must examine the surrounding behavior and context.

-### 10.4 Threat intelligence can produce negative hunting results
+### 10.4 Threat Intelligence Can Produce Negative Hunting Results

 A valid hunting outcome can be: